HYAllStars/Relations/ClosureOperators/README.md

    C \{(1, 2), (2, 1)\} = \{(1, 1), (1, 2), (2, 1), (2, 2)\}

-   The union of these is U = \{(0, 1), (0, 2), (1, 1), (1, 2), (2, 1), (2, 2)\} and clearly U must be contained in the transitive closure of T.
+   The union of these is U₁ = \{(0, 1), (0, 2), (1, 1), (1, 2), (2, 1), (2, 2)\} and clearly U₁ must be contained in the transitive closure of T.

    What else could be in C T?
-To find out, notice that we only need to consider each pairs of pairs in U and see what they generate via the transitive property.
+To find out, notice that we need only consider each pair of pairs in U₁ and see what they generate via the transitive property.

-   That is, we consider the transitive closure of every two element subset of U (that we haven't already looked at above) and we find that all of these closures are already contained in U, so U is in fact the transitive closure of T. That is,
+   That is, consider the transitive closure of every two element subset of U₁.
+(We need not consider those we already looked at above.)
+Note that all of these closures are already contained in U₁, so U₁ is in fact the transitive closure of T. That is,

    C T = \{(0, 1), (0, 2), (1, 1), (1, 2), (2, 1), (2, 2)\}.